Why a Balanced Approach Toward Life Is Important

 When we allow God’s eternal light-giving insight to penetrate our consciousness, we are progressively transformed into His likeness.
 The abundance of spirit life is not just for an afterlife; God intends such richness for us today.
 I wrote about this in the blog “Are You Just Waiting for the Celestial Express?”

+It is in balance that we experience the reign of the Prince of Peace.
 A balanced perspective replaces fear, anxiety, and anger with stabilizing peace, grace and mercy.
 We can trust God, treat one another in more godly ways, and be better expressions of God in all our relationships!

 Jesus illustrated how we can actively fellowship with God as Father and experience more meaningful and balanced lives today.